shloknatarajan/vi_conformal_bayes/README.md

 # vi_conformal_bayes
-Conformal Bayes with Variational Inference
+Conformal Bayes with Variational Inference.
 Currently using pyro AI for SVI